 Project-oriented production and capacity planner; The approach elaborated is applicable primarily in industries where complex, resource and cost intensive one-of-a-kind products are made on an engineering-to-order basis.
-Further on, production in a network was also considered where decisions on the allocation of tasks and the use of resources should concern both internal and external capacities; where the internal flow of materials should be synchronized with the incoming and outgoing flows (Wiendahl and Lutz, 2002).
+Further on, production in a network was also considered where decisions on the allocation of tasks and the use of resources should concern both internal and external capacities; where the internal flow of materials should be synchronized with the incoming and outgoing flows [21].
 All this makes the problem of planning extremely hard to solve.
 Conversely, the complex situations call for efficient, robust decision support methods.
-Hence, there is a need for intuitive and flexible models and fast, reliable solution techniques that scale-up well also to large problem instances (Monostori, et al., 2003).

-To handle this complexity the principle of aggregation was applied and certain details in the representation of products and orders, production processes, resource capacities, as well as of time were removed (Váncza, et al., 2004).
+Hence, there is a need for intuitive and flexible models and fast, reliable solution techniques that scale-up well also to large problem instances [12].
+To handle this complexity the principle of aggregation was applied and certain details in the representation of products and orders, production processes, resource capacities, as well as of time were removed [19].

-The basic idea is to model orders as projects (Fig. 2) that compete for a number of limited-c

-Fig. 2) that compete for a number of limited-capacity resources (Márkus, et al., 2003).
-The method developed is based on a generalized version of the resource-constrained project scheduling problem and unifies the resource and the material flow oriented aspects of production and capacity planning (Kovács, et al., 2003).
+The basic idea is to model orders as projects (Figure 2, left) that compete for a number of limitedcapacity resources [6].
+The method developed is based on a generalized version of the resourceconstrained project scheduling problem and unifies the resource and the material flow oriented aspects of production and capacity planning [4].

-Fig. 2: Project view of production plans.
+Figure 2: Project (left) and capacity views of production plans

-Constraints due to the limited capacities of resources

-Fig. 3) and precedence relations between the activities are prescribed.
-The classical model which assumes fixed activity durations and a constant rate of resource utilisation during the entire processing of every activity has been extended so that resources can be shared out among activities continuously.
+Constraints due to the limited capacities of resources (Figure 2, right) and precedence relations between the activities are prescribed.
+The classical model which assumes fixed activity durations and a constant rate of resource utilisation during the entire processing of every activity has been extended so that

-• each activity can be executed with varying (even zero) intensity,
+- each activity can be executed with varying (even zero) intensity, - resources can be shared out among activities continuously.